joanteruel/jaumeteruel/index.md

 ## # Biography

-Besides my passion for clycling and rowing, I am MSc in Industrial / Mechanical Engineering at Universitat Politècnica de Catalunya and Executive MBA at Universitat de Barcelona.
+Besides my passion for cycling and rowing, I am MSc in Industrial / Mechanical Engineering at Universitat Politècnica de Catalunya and Executive MBA at Universitat de Barcelona.
 I grew up and live in [Badalona][8], a little and beautiful town on the north coast of [Barcelona][9].

 ## # Social Media Links